zbarni/nest-simulator/doc/guides/connection_management.rst

 `Connect()` function has been renamed to `OneToOneConnect()`.
 However, simple cases, which are just creating one-to-one connections between two lists of nodes are still working with the new command without the need to change the code.
-Note that the spatial connection is not effected by theses changes.
+Note that the topology-module is not effected by theses changes.
 The translation between the old and the new connect routines is described in `Old Connection Routines <connection-management.md#old-connection-routines>`__.